 Lack of a content management strategy

 Do you know what you need to post?
-Have you explored your followers' interests and needs?
+Have you explored your followers’ interests and needs?
 Having a content management strategy will help you maintain posts that are both enjoyable and effective.
 It could also provide a guide on the frequency of posts, allowing you to take advantage of high traffic hours for better visibility.
-You should develop a content management strategy that caters for diverse content which is designed to help you achieve some aspect of your business goals.
+You should develop a content management strategy that caters to diverse content which is designed to help you achieve some aspect of your business goals.

 Is social media working out for you?

 Is your social media activity helping your brand achieve a specific and actionable goal?
 If there does not seem to be any positive outcome from your social media presence, you should consider revising your strategies to suit your goals.
-There are different analytic tracking tools available on each social media platform which will allow you the ability to monitor your performance online.
+There are different analytic tracking tools available on each social media platform that will allow you the ability to monitor your performance online.
 You should only consider leaving social media as a last gasp move because it can still provide some value to your brand even when it does not offer the full range of benefits to you.
 It is also free to use and offers access to a large number of potential clients, which makes it a valuable resource for any brand.

 If you feel your social media activity is not up to par you could consider hiring a social media team.
 Under the guidance of a social media manager and your brand-themed social media policy, you could turn around the impact of your social media efforts and improve your ability to grow your brand through the platform.
 What should your social media policy contain?
 For starters, a guide to professional standards in response to your clients could help prevent any development of a bad reputation.
-You could also benefit from including a content sharing schedule.
+You could also benefit from including a content-sharing schedule.
 This will prevent erratic posts, which could hinder your ability to grow through social media.

-A great social media policy will also detail our expectations in terms of social media performance and content, allowing you to carry out precise activity to help you achieve a specific goal.
+A great social media policy will also detail our expectations in terms of social media performance and content, allowing you to carry out precise activities to help you achieve a specific goal.
 Since your employees and other affiliates will be on social media as well, it can provide a clear guide on how they can separate their private and brand activity for fewer consequences in the event that their private are abrasive and cause a negative reaction.